eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 so dependencies to native Java code must always be expressed explicitly in the module descriptor.

+The native Java modules your Ceylon program depends on might come from a Ceylon module repository, from a Maven repository, or they might be part of the Java or Android SDK.

 ### Depending on the Java SDK

-In particular, the Java SE SDK is available as a set of modules, according to the modularization proposed by the Jigsaw project.
+In particular, the Java SE SDK is available as a set of modules, according to the modularization proposed by the [Jigsaw][] project.
 So to make use of the Java SE SDK we need to import one or more of these modules.
 For example: